plymouth-neuroimaging/mirc-ctp/README.md

 ### Installation

 First ensure you have the [Oracle JDK v.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.
-For open-source JAVA, you can install [open JDK 8](https://openjdk.org/projects/jdk8/).
+Alternatively, you can install [Open JDK 8](https://openjdk.org/projects/jdk8/), for Open-source Java.
 In Linux, it can be installed with
 ```
 sudo apt install openjdk-8-jdk-headless
 ```